Travlars/120-hour-epic-sax-marathon/p-p-p-pokerface.markdown

 We'll want a couple of helper functions to read the rank and suit of a card.

-A useful thing to note is that Strings are sequencable, so you can use sequence destructuring on them:
+A useful thing to note is that strings are sequencable, so you can use sequence destructuring on them:

 ~~~ {.clojure}